AKC French Bulldogs for Sale | July 2019

 After bathing, make sure to thoroughly dry your puppy between any folds and wrinkles (face, under the tail, between the toes).

-Wipes – Wiping your dog daily will go a long way.
+Wipes & Other Hygiene – Wiping your dog daily will go a long way.
 You can start with baby wipes and if you need something more medicinal – for problem areas prone to infection – this is what your vet would recommend.

 Nail Clippers – A lot of dogs hate having their nails trimmed.
 They key is to not be too aggressive with the clippers (a slight nick of their fingers will result in a surprising amount of blood) and to reward your dog’s tolerance when he lets you cut his nails.

 Dental Care – If you have the discipline to do so, there’s no better dental care than brushing your dog’s teeth regularly.
-If you can’t quite pull that off, we recommend a regular supply of Checkups, Greenies or Zuke’s bones.
+If you can’t quite pull that off, we recommend a regular supply of Checkups, Greenies or Zuke’s bones, or by regularly adding PlaqueOff to their food..
 Long term, dental care is something you’ll want to focus on as gum disease is common amongst dogs.
 You’ll do well to establish habits targeting oral hygiene.
-Note that most of these dental treats are not recommended for dogs before six months of age (but it’s never too early to start brushing).
+Note that most ingestible dental treats/treatments are not recommended for dogs before six months of age, but it’s never too early to start brushing.

 ** Discounts **